 Assistant Chief Counsel

-Felicity is an experienced senior lawyer in the Constitutional Law Team, with in depth knowledge of and experience in the practice of constitutional and administrative law.
+Felicity is an experienced senior lawyer in the Constitutional and Advocacy Branch, with in depth knowledge of and experience in the practice of constitutional and administrative law.
 She has provided high level advice to government agencies and Ministers in relation to the complex areas of parliamentary privilege, inconsistency of Commonwealth and State laws, s 92 of the Constitution, and the Kable principle (amongst other things).
-She has published articles on topics such as federal jurisdiction and the impact of constitutional principles on the exercise of administrative power, and has written and presented numerous papers to both academic bodies and government legal associations.
+Felicity has published articles on topics such as federal jurisdiction and the impact of constitutional principles on the exercise of administrative power, and has written and presented numerous papers to both academic bodies and government legal associations.
 She is currently a member of the Council of the Australian Association of Constitutional Law.

 Felicity is admitted as a barrister, and her advocacy experience includes appearing as junior counsel on behalf of the Attorney-General and the State in the Supreme Court, Court of Appeal, Federal Court and High Court of Australia in constitutional challenges to State legislation, constitutional interventions, native title and administrative law matters.